michalpasztamobica/mbed-mqtt/TESTS/mqtt/README.md

 **Test steps:**

-1. Try to connect to a nonexistent MQTT server address or incorrect port.
+1. Try to connect to a nonexistent MQTT server address or incorrect port or entirely skip the socket connection stage.
 2. Call `client.connect()` with a valid connectData provided.

 **Expected result:**